Quantum Holonomy Fields: -algebras and categorical independence

-\end{enumerate} A formula for $E_{A}\,\freem\,E_{B}(s)$ can be computed inductively.
+where ${\sf ker}$ denotes the kernel. \end{enumerate} A formula for $E_{A}\,\freem\,E_{B}(s)$ can be computed inductively.
 Computation of the free product of $E_{A}$ and $E_{B}$ are simple for words with small lengths,

 See \cite{speicher1998combinatorial} and \cite{nica2006lectures}. \item Let $R$ be an unital associative algebra, we define two monoidal structures on the category of amalgamated probability spaces, $\Prob(R)$.
-In case $R$ is commutative, we define a monoidal structure on the category com\Prob$(R)$ of commutative bimodule algebras.
-Note that, by definition, the left and right action of $R$ on an probability space in com\Prob$(R)$ are equal.
-Let $(A,E_{A})$ and $(B,E_{B})$ two probability spaces in $\Prob(R)$. \begin{enumerate}[ a.] \item We begin with the amalgamated free product $E_{A}\freem_{R}E_{B}$ of $E_{A}$ and $E_{B}$.
-It is defined by the equation \eqref{freeproduct}, for all alternating word $s \in A\free_{R}B$ in the amalgamated free product $A\free_{R}B$, $E_{A}\freem_{R}E_{B}$ is defined by requiring:
+In case $R$ is commutative, we define a monoidal structure on the category com\Prob$(R)$.
+Let $(A,E_{A})$ and $(B,E_{B})$ be two probability spaces in $\Prob(R)$. \begin{enumerate}[ a.] \item We begin with the amalgamated free product $E_{A}\star_{R}E_{B}$ of $E_{A}$ and $E_{B}$.
+It is defined by the equation \eqref{freeproduct}, for all alternating word $s \in A\free_{R}B$ in the amalgamated free product $A\free_{R}B$, $E_{A}\star_{R}E_{B}$ is defined by requiring: